← Back to 史記

 使 使

 In King Fu Chu's first year, the Yan crown prince Dan sent Jing Ke to assassinate the Qin king.
 In the second year, Qin sent a general to attack Chu.
-He greatly broke the Chu army and lost more than ten cities.
+He greatly defeated the Chu army, which lost more than ten cities.
 In the third year, Qin extinguished Wei.
 In the fourth year, the Qin general Wang Jian broke our army at Qi and killed general Xiang Yan.

 99